Mitogenie/Mito-Hacker/README.md

         - Note: We are not affiliated with the owner of the above video.
 We just found this video on Jupyter notebooks very helpful, There are plenty of great tutorials about this subject, and you may use any source your prefer.
 - The Jupyter notebook file provides the users with step-by-step instructions to analyze their data.
 ###### Development
-- 7500+ images were used to develop and test Mito Miner.
+- 7500+ images were used to develop and test Mito Catcher.

 #### MiA (Mitochondrial Analyzer)